loophp/collection/README.md

 `composer grumphp` to check manually.

-The quality of the tests is tested with [Infection][37] a PHP Mutation testing framework, run `composer infection` to try it.
+The quality of the tests is tested with [Infection][37] a PHP Mutation testing framework - run `composer infection` to try it.

 Static analyzers are also controlling the code.
 [PHPStan][38] and [PSalm][39] are enabled to their maximum level.